Best Euronext Brokers 2026

 The History Of Euronext

 The Euronext trading centre was first formed when the Amsterdam Stock Exchange merged with Paris and Brussels to create one large pan-European platform.
 Since then, it has grown in size, acquiring additional revenue streams along the way.
-Take a look at the timeline below to understand its rich history of acquisitions.

 - 2002 – Acquired shares in the Lisbon Stock Exchange from Portugal, creating Euronext trading in Lisbon

-- 2014 – Euronext trading centre was bought by the Intercontinental Exchange (ICE) and spun off from the NYSE entity, becoming a purely European company once again.
+- 2014 – Euronext trading centre was bought by the Intercontinental Exchange and spun off from the NYSE entity, becoming a purely European company once again.
 This was also the year of its IPO

 - 2017 – The Irish Stock Exchange became part of the group, adding Ireland to the list of jurisdictions covered by the entity